Dissecting the molecular regulation of hematopoietic stem cell emergence using pluripotent stem cells to improve ex vivo therapies

 To tackle these issues, in this proposal we will leverage our proven expertise in PSC differentiation and hematopoietic development.

-Aim 1: Molecular Level Analysis
+Aim 1: Molecular Control of Gene Expression

 In particular, we will use innovative in vitro assays and systematic measurements to determine at the molecular level how HSC precursors control their gene expression to generate blood cells.